Joel-happy/ProjetCSharp/README.md

 The goal of the project is to create an API using C# that will be deployed on a Linux Apache server.
 Additionally, the database for this server will be hosted on a Linux MySql server to establish a sturdy and efficient architecture.
 The API main purpose is handling CRUD operations for **Accounts** and **Products**.

 ## Trello
-**Trello** was employed as our project management tools to efficiently organize and track the various tasks associated with out project.
+**Trello** was employed as our project management tools to efficiently organize and track the various tasks associated with our project.

 Link → *https://trello.com/b/IcqIE588/projet-c*